When you scroll through your social media feeds, sometimes, you wish you could swap places with people living your ideal lifestyle.

 The 3 Types Of Freedom

 This is where most lifestyle designer gurus stop.
 They don’t tell you the reality of it.
-But I’ll tell you the truth.
+But I’ll tell you the truth about lifestyle design.

 Lifestyle design alone won’t set you free.
 It won’t solve all your unresolved issues or problems.
 It won’t make your life perfect.